 Sarnath is one of the most famous archaeological sites in our country.
 It is famous because of its history but this is not a single reason.
 Also famous for its architecture and sculptures and several unique things that enhance its beauty and attracts the tourists.
 Moreover, this is the first monument you would find when you enter Varanasi.
 It is also known as “The Gateway to Buddhist Pilgrimage”.

 Some of the structures that make it famous and even more beautiful are:

 - THAI TEMPLE: It is a monastery built in Thai architecture.
 The Buddha statue in the temple is the most predominant attraction.
 A lush green garden is located outside the temple.
 It is known for its calm and peaceful surroundings.

 - ARCHAEOLOGICAL MUSEUM: Another thing that enhances the beauty of the place is the archaeological museum.
-The museum holds the artifacts from 3rd century to 12th
+The museum holds the artifacts from 3rd century to 12th century.

 - AHOKA PILLAR: It is one of the most important things to see in Sarnath as it marks the visit of great King Ashoka to the place.
 The pillar has four lions which is now the emblem of our country and there are also four animals: bull, lion, elephant, and horse just below the emblem which represents four phases of Lord Buddha’s life.

 - TIBETAN TEMPLE: This shrine is built in Tibetan style.
 The temple has a statue of Shakyamuni, a form of Buddha.
 Prayers wheel are also there outside of the temple.
 On rotating the wheel, you can find the paper scrolls releasing from the wheels.
 The scroll contains the prayers.